Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Same Case Range as Metal

 Unlike Invisalign (which has limits on certain complex movements), ceramic braces handle the full range of cases: complex extractions, severe rotations, bite corrections.
-Specialist orthodontist-supervised throughout.
+No compromise on what we can treat.

 No Self-Discipline Required

-Unlike removable aligners, fixed braces work whether you're motivated or not, the brackets are always on.
+Unlike removable aligners, fixed braces work whether you're motivated or not.
 No 20-to-22-hour wear pressure.
-Works the whole time.
+The brackets are always on, treatment proceeds whether you remember them or not.

 Standard ceramic braces treatment.
 The same protocol regardless of traditional vs self-ligating choice.

 Specialist orthodontist examines your bite and alignment, discusses ceramic vs metal vs aligner options.
-Free initial visit.
+Free initial visit, 60 minutes.

 OPG and Cephalometric X-rays, photographs, impressions or iTero scan.
-Bracket type, treatment sequence and timeline confirmed.
+Bracket type, treatment sequence and timeline confirmed in writing.

-Every 8 weeks.
+Every 6 to 8 weeks.
 Wire adjustments, elastic tie changes (traditional) or clip checks (self-ligating).
-Progress tracked against the plan.
+Progress tracked against the plan throughout 12 to 36 months of treatment.

 Brackets removed, polished.
-Retainers fitted, worn nightly indefinitely.
+Retainers fitted, worn nightly indefinitely to preserve the result.
 Final OPG or photographs for the case file.

 | Criterion | Metal Braces | Ceramic Braces | Invisalign |